epicentre-msf/epicentre-msf/profile/README.md

 - [WhatsApp channel](https://www.whatsapp.com/channel/0029VaKszllGOj9ocbd8aF1h)
 ---

-Also consider donating to [Médecins Sans Frontières](https://soutenir.msf.fr/faire-un-don), a medical humanitarian oragnisation that is only funded through private donations.
+Also consider donating to [Médecins Sans Frontières](https://soutenir.msf.fr/faire-un-don), a medical humanitarian organisation that is only funded through private donations.

 With ❤️ from Epicentre team